name Rigbey comes from when the family resided in the parish of Rigsby in the county of Lincolnshire

 Early Notables of the Rigbey family (pre 1700)

-Another 47 words (3 lines of text) are included under the topic Early Rigbey Notables in all our PDF Extended History products and printed products wherever possible.
+of the Exchequer, the eldest...
+Another 48 words (3 lines of text) are included under the topic Early Rigbey Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Rigbey family to the New World and Oceana